Coin Door Locks

 Other locks: 5/8″ and 1 1/8″ locks

 Pinball head locks tend to be 5/8 (’90s Williams, Bally, and all Stern/Data East/Sega).
 These have a nut on the outside to hold the cam on.
-(Older games took other lock types; 7/8″ is common.)
+(Older games took other lock types; 7/8″ is most common.)